Healing through music

 Speaker: Suzanne B. Hanser, professor of music therapy, Berklee College of Music Boston (USA)

-Discussion with: Davide Robbiani, IRB director and USI professor and Giuliano Bellorini, USI lecturer and Conservatorio "G. Verdi" Milano (I)
+Discussion with: Davide Robbiani, IRB director and USI professor, and Giuliano Bellorini, musician and musicologist, USI lecturer and Conservatorio "G. Verdi" Milano (I)

 24 October - Music medicine to counter pain, anxiety and stress

-Speaker: Enzo Grossi, medical surgeon, lecturer and researcher
+Speaker: Enzo Grossi, medical doctor, lecturer and researcher

 Testimonial: Alfredo Raglio, music therapist and researcher, Istituti Clinici Scientifici Maugeri IRCCS Pavia (I)